Diversity, Equity, Inclusion, and Access

 DEIA Micro-Grant Program Funding Requests

-Our office of DEIA will work CU Cancer Center programs and departments to co-sponsor funding for faculty, staff, and leadership seeking DEIA-specific training, professional development, and DEIA-focused conference participation.
+Our office of DEIA will work with CU Cancer Center programs and departments to co-sponsor funding for faculty, staff, and leadership seeking DEIA-specific training, professional development, and DEIA-focused conference participation.
 Micro-grants are designed to foster a climate of diversity, and belonging, and to ensure that individuals have equitable opportunities to advance their careers and increase professional knowledge.

 To request a micro-grant, please fill out this form for any of the following: